Home

 Collection Notes:

-Notes: Glazed and in a black frame.
-Also reproduced as the frontispiece to A Desert Drama Being The Tragedy of the Korosko, Philadelphia 1898.
-(Last updated: 4/24/08)
+Notes: Reported as glazed and in a black frame in 2008, but not framed nor matted in 2015.
+Also reproduced as the frontispiece to A Desert Drama: Being The Tragedy of the Korosko, Philadelphia 1898, and in The Tragedy of the Korosko, London 1898, p.
+74. (Last updated: 10/19/15)

 Sidney Paget drawing for The Crime of the Brigadier